 What are the ingredients in RAPAMUNE?

-Inactive ingredients in RAPAMUNE Oral Solution are: Phosal 50 PG® (phosphatidylcholine, propylene glycol, mono-and di-glycerides, ethanol, soy fatty acids, and ascorbyl palmitate) and polysorbate 80.
+Inactive ingredients: RAPAMUNE Oral Solution: Phosal 50 PG® (phosphatidylcholine, propylene glycol, mono- and di-glycerides, ethanol, soy fatty acids, and ascorbyl palmitate) and polysorbate 80.
 RAPAMUNE Oral Solution contains 1.5%-2.5% ethanol.

-The inactive ingredients in RAPAMUNE Tablets include: sucrose, lactose, polyethylene glycol 8000, calcium sulfate, microcrystalline cellulose, pharmaceutical glaze, talc, titanium dioxide, magnesium stearate, povidone, poloxamer 188, polyethylene glycol 20,000, glyceryl monooleate, carnauba wax, dl-alpha tocopherol, and other ingredients.
+Inactive ingredients: RAPAMUNE Tablets: sucrose, lactose, polyethylene glycol 8000, calcium sulfate, microcrystalline cellulose, pharmaceutical glaze, talc, titanium dioxide, magnesium stearate, povidone, poloxamer 188, polyethylene glycol 20,000, glyceryl monooleate, carnauba wax, dl-alpha tocopherol, and other ingredients.
 The 0.5 mg and 2 mg dosage strengths also contain yellow iron (ferric) oxide and brown iron (ferric) oxide.

 INSTRUCTIONS FOR USE

 Be sure that you read and understand the following instructions for the correct way to dilute and take RAPAMUNE Oral Solution.
 Ask your pharmacist or doctor if you are not sure.

 - Always keep the bottle in an upright position.